 Step Four: Decide To Hire a Realtor or Go It Alone

 Hiring a real estate agent can be expensive but is often worth it.
 Selling a house, even with an agent, is an exhausting process, and if you are the one stuck doing all of the paper work, and showing the house all on your own, it can be like taking on a second job.
 Expect a real estate agent to charge you around a 5-6% commission.

 If you have a background in finance, are organized, and have an understanding of the legal issues involved, you always have the option to go it alone.
 Be aware, however, that it takes a surprising amount of time and energy to sell a house, so make sure you have plenty of both to spare.

 Before you sell your home, you should probably hire a professional home inspector.
 Eventual buyers certainly will, and it pays to know what deficiencies might be lurking under the surface.
 An inspector can provide you with a list of to-do items before you put your house on sale.
 Make the repairs before you sell the house because existing problems with the house can reduce the value of your home more than the actual cost of repair.
 Finally, since appearance is everything when selling your home, be sure to give your house a thorough cleaning, inside and out.

 Step Six: Fill Out Your Paperwork

 The buyer and your real estate agent will have to do the majority of the paperwork, but the seller often still has his or her fair share of paperwork to complete.
-For example, several states require that the seller fill out disclosure forms detailing the house's physical condition.
+For example, several states require that the seller fill out disclosure forms detailing the house's physical condition and any defects.